hannimeee/lockedin/README.md

 # LockedIn: Revolutionize Your Study Sessions

-Welcome to LockedIn, the next level in study efficiency that employs cutting-edge technology to help you maximize your study sessions.
+Welcome to LockedIn, the next level of study efficiency that employs cutting-edge technology to help you maximize your study sessions.
 With a focus on real-time engagement tracking through facial recognition, LockedIn is designed to transform how you study, ensuring every minute spent is effective.

 ## Introduction